 Linköping University is committed to promoting the notion of the circular economy - one in which materials and manufacturing equipment are recycled, repaired and refurbished for as long as possible, so as to promote sustainability and innovation.

-As Professor Mattias Lindhal of the university describes MISTRA REES: “It works to create solutions that are, from an economic, environmental, social and life cycle perspective, resource efficient and effective, while maintaining the positive value within the overall system.”
+Professor Mattias Lindhal, of the university, says: "It works to create solutions that are, from an economic, environmental, social and life cycle perspective, resource efficient and effective, while maintaining the positive value within the overall system."

 Interested in creating a more sustainable world?
 Linköping University has 32,400 students across four campuses in Sweden.
 Discover the full range of international degree programmes taught in English that it offers.

 This content was paid for by an advertiser and produced by The Local's Creative Studio.